bensanmorris/benchmark_monitor/README.md

 for /L %a in (1,1,20) Do Release\max_sub_array.exe --benchmark_out=%aresults.json && ..\benchmark_monitor.py -d . -w 6
 ```

-**Finally, you can simulate a noisy environment by re-running the experiment whilst performing other tasks on your machine.
+**Finally, open index.html and inspect.
+Nb. you can simulate a noisy environment by re-running the experiment whilst performing other tasks on your machine.
 If you do this then you should decrease the alpha value as described above.**

 # Improvements (Future Work)